jhuapl-boss/heaviside/docs/StepFunctionDSL.md

 The `error` block contains the same `retry` and `catch` modifiers as the task state.

 #### Goto
-The `goto` control statement allows jumping to another state instead of continuing to the next state.
-This can be used to create common error handling routines (among other uses.
+The `goto` control statement allows jumping to another state.
+This can be used to create common error handling routines (among other uses).

 The state can only target states within the current branch of execution.
-This means either the main body of the Step Function or a branch of a Parallel state.
+This means either the main body of the Step Function or within a branch of a Parallel state.

     goto "State Name"